Terms and conditions

 5.2 The Clean Energy Regulator will make reasonable efforts to ensure that information contained in the REC Registry is readily available and accurate.
 However, the use of the REC Registry is at the user's risk and the user should take all relevant precautions to protect against loss or damage arising from their use of the REC Registry.
 To the maximum extent permitted by law:

-a) The Clean Energy Regulator makes no representation and gives no warranty of any kind to users, whether express, implied, statutory or otherwise in respect to the availability, accuracy, completeness, currency, quality, reliability or fitness for purpose of the REC Registry.
+a) the Clean Energy Regulator makes no representation and gives no warranty of any kind to users, whether express, implied, statutory or otherwise in respect to the availability, accuracy, completeness, currency, quality, reliability or fitness for purpose of the REC Registry,

-b) The Clean Energy Regulator's liability to a user for any loss, damage, cost or expense (whether direct or indirect) resulting from use of the REC Registry or any action taken or reliance made by a user on the REC Registry is entirely excluded.
+b) the Clean Energy Regulator's liability to a user for any loss, damage, cost or expense (whether direct or indirect) resulting from use of the REC Registry or any action taken or reliance made by a user on the REC Registry is entirely excluded.

 6. Privacy

-6.1.
-If the account owner is also a registered person, the account owner acknowledges and agrees to the publication of the account owner’s name and REC Registry registration number in the REC Registry which will be publicly available on the REC Registry.
+6.1 If the account owner is also a registered person, the account owner acknowledges and agrees to the publication of the account owner’s name and REC Registry registration number in the REC Registry which will be publicly available on the REC Registry.

-6.2.
-The account owner acknowledges that the information about the STCs and LGCs may be provided to other government entities for reporting purposes in accordance with the Act and Regulations.
+6.2 The account owner acknowledges that the information about the STCs and LGCs may be provided to other government entities for reporting purposes in accordance with the Act and Regulations.
 This may include some personal information, including details of ownership of STCs and LGCs and who created them.

 7. Agents